kragen/derctuo/markdown/hierarchical-state-space-learning.md

 derivative of the whole residual expression, set it to zero, and figure out what values of *A*, *B*, *C*, and *D* that gives us.
-If there are less degrees of freedom in the observations *y<sub>t</sub>* than there are in the four matrices we're trying to estimate, I think the problem is underdetermined.
-For example, if we have single scalar observations at 100 points in time *y<sub>t<sub>* for a scalar-input system (i.e., *u<sub>t</sub>* is also one-dimensional), and we suppose that the state space *x<sub>t</sub>* is 10-dimensional, then *A* has 100 degrees of freedom, *B* has 10, *C* has 10, and *D* has 1, so the system isn't fully determined.
-But if we suppose that it is 9-dimensional, it is now fully determined, and if it's 8-dimensional, it's overdetermined.
-(In the underdetermined case, we could add extra penalty terms for, for example, norms of the matrices involved, to get the "simplest" solution in some sense.)
+If there are less degrees of freedom in the observations *y<sub>t</sub>* than there are in the four matrices we’re trying to estimate, I think the problem is underdetermined.
+For example, if we have single scalar observations at 100 points in time *y<sub>t<sub>* for a scalar-input system (i.e., *u<sub>t</sub>* is also one-dimensional), and we suppose that the state space *x<sub>t</sub>* is 10-dimensional, then *A* has 100 degrees of freedom, *B* has 10, *C* has 10, and *D* has 1, so the system isn’t fully determined.
+But if we suppose that it is 9-dimensional, it is now fully determined, and if it’s 8-dimensional, it’s overdetermined.
+(In the underdetermined case, we could add extra penalty terms for, for example, norms of the matrices involved, to get the “simplest” solution in some sense.)

-XXX okay smart guy, how can you derive 100 unknowns from a single equation?  you add all the squared residuals together, take the derivative, you have a sum of squared residual derivatives, you set it to zero, that's still one equation.  ohhh: you take the partial derivative with respect to each design variable (*A*<sup>?</sup>₀₀, etc.), and that gives you N equations — but now we're faced with a different problem...
+XXX okay smart guy, how can you derive 100 unknowns from a single equation?  you add all the squared residuals together, take the derivative, you have a sum of squared residual derivatives, you set it to zero, that’s still one equation.  ohhh: you take the partial derivative with respect to each design variable (*A*<sup>?</sup>₀₀, etc.), and that gives you N equations — but now we’re faced with a different problem...
 I guess I need to go back and brush up on OLS and linear regression!